Piotrullllo/SVG-Fidget-Spinner/README.md

 Simple fidget spinner app

 ## About:
 This is a simple app that uses SVG graphics to simulate fidget spinner toy.
-It has also built in time to show how long does the spinner spins.
+It has also built in timer to show how long does the spinner spins.

 ## Controls:
 Space - spin up/stop button,